|Table of contents||Table of diagrams

 Connect and die

-Oi-otoshi (追い落とし, chasing and capturing, or, perhaps, chasing down), a Japanese go term, describes a situation where a stone or group of stones is put into atari in such a way that there is no escape.
+Oi-otoshi (追い落とし, chasing and capturing, or, perhaps better given as, chasing down), a Japanese go term, describes a situation where a stone or group of stones is put into atari in such a way that there is no escape.
 This occurs usually when the only way to save such a group temporarily is to connect, and that the resulting group is still in atari.
 Hence the related English terminology, connect-and-die, and the Chinese 接不归 (jie1 bu4 gui1) (unable to connect back).

 Oiotoshi is also known under the terms connect and die and serial atari.